MicrosoftDocs/cpp-docs/docs/standard-library/basic-streambuf-class.md

 ### Return Value

-A pointer just past the end of the output buffer.
+A pointer past the end of the output buffer.

 ## <a name="gbump"></a> basic_streambuf::gbump